renovate-bot/GoogleCloudPlatform-_-dataplex-catalog-transfer-tooling/README.md

 2) After finishing launch fetch-resources-job
 3) After finishing launch find-resource-names-job
 4) After finishing launch fetch-policies-job
-5) To see DataCatalog access logs launch audit-logs-job and follow the instructions in [setup-logs-readme](services/jobs/audit_logs/README.md)
+5) To see Data Catalog access logs launch audit-logs-job and follow the instructions in [setup-logs-readme](services/jobs/audit_logs/README.md)
 6) All data will appear in ```transfer_tooling``` dataset in Google BigQuery

 # Transfer